untoxa/gb-photo/README.md

 ## Gallery

 ![Gallery](doc/Images/Gallery.png)

+The **Gallery** acts as the regular camera gallery but proposes batch image erase/unerase, displaying the image parameters and many printing options compatible with basically all the printer emulators available on the market.
+It of course can print on the original one !

 - **Info** displays a thumbnail and the camera registers used.
 It allows printing these informations too.
 - **Print** prints the current displayed image with the chosen border at a clock frequency of 8 kHz (1kB/s) or 256 kHz (32 kB/s) in **Fast Printing** mode (GBC only).